 Manual REGEN: This mode is required when the soot levels exceed the level that Auto REGEN can adequately clean from the DPF.
 When the engine computer (ECU) determine that this mode is required, a message will be displayed on the engine controller screen "Regen Required".
 This mode requires user input and will prohibit air compressor (if equipped) use while Manual REGEN is active.
-This cycle can be interrupted such as engine shut down without issue - it will simply resume the next time the engine is up to temp if the engine computer (ECU) determines Auto REGEN is still required to bring soot levels down to normal levels.
+This cycle should not be interrupted such as engine shut down, it will take approximately 30 minutes to complete.